 The Mandalorian season 2 episode 4 recap: Baby Yoda and Mando reunite with old buddies

-The live action Disney Plus Star Wars show reminds us where it all started in The Siege.
+In The Siege, the live-action Disney Plus Star Wars show reminds us where it all started.

 More in www.cnet.com